connorfarrell7/Group4_Project/README.md

 Our plan is to build a Machine Learning model to predict whether a person will be selected for an internship based on several factors.

 ### Reason For Selecting This Topic
+Students are in the beginning of their career and it is a challenging time for them to gain the experience needed to put them in the work force.
+Understanding the data avaialable from career services in colleges and university will help these organizations in supporting the students to land in their dream job.
+Our success in developing such a model will enhance student experience and provide each one with the right guidance to start a career of his choice.

 ### Data Source